 The issue is clear: the adoption of machine learning is taxing underlying data access and management infrastructure.

-Prototypes and first generation infrastructure are typically built on whatever Enterprise storage the organization uses, or the team building it decides to roll their own with a white box and a mix of open source, home grown, and commercial tools and applications.
+Prototypes and first generation infrastructures are typically built on whatever Enterprise storage the organization uses—or the team building it decides to roll their own with a white box and a mix of open source, home grown, and commercial tools and applications.
 A successful machine learning program, however, usually runs into a problem of scale.

-In general, the more data it can incorporate, the better the results will be.
-This pushes the successful machine learning project to grow and grow.

-When this happens, the generation-one infrastructure starts to stress.
-Scaling failures start to show up in a variety of ways—from the inability to deliver data access at the required speed to the inability to scale data storage in a footprint that’s easy or cost-effective to manage, and so on.
+In general, the more data that machine learning can incorporate, the better the results will be, pushing a successful project to grow and grow.
+Unfortunately, when this happens, the first generation infrastructure begins to stress, and scaling failures start to show up in a variety of ways—from the inability to deliver data access at the required speed to the inability to scale data storage in a footprint that’s cost-effective and easy to manage, and so on.
 Any one of these failures can derail advances of the overall program because if you can’t grow your inputs or increase the depth of your deep learning network, you can’t scale your outputs.

 The most successful projects we have seen that avoid this re-tooling period are the ones where infrastructure owners take the time—usually near the end of the prototyping phase—to think about various potential data scenarios: low, expected, and high requirements for data access, computation, retention, and protection.
 A relatively small planning effort can save a lot of time and money, and it just makes sense to plan for success.